Functional medicine approach to lupus

 You will also need to manage your exposure to ultraviolet (UV) light, especially sunlight, which can cause a flare.

 How we can help

 As lupus symptoms often mimic symptoms of other health problems, it is best to have a functional medicine health practitioner guide you through testing and treatment options.
-At Advanced Functional Medicine, we support our patients to identify the root causes of your lupus and then create the optimal treatment plan to suit you.
+At Advanced Functional Medicine, we support our patients to identify underlying pathologies that may be affecting your lupus and then create a plan to support your body.

 Call us now or fill out the form below to discover how we can support you to manage your pain and symptoms.